 Relevant Sections Consistency Assessment Maintain watershed integrity by disposing of displaced soil and rock debris in approved placement sites.
 Consistent.
-Soil and rock debris excavation during construction of the Build Alternatives would be disposed of at approved disposal areas, including the Vulcan Mine site within the ANF including SGMNM.
+Soil and rock debris excavation during construction of the Build Alternatives would be disposed of at approved disposal areas, including the Vulcan Mine Site within the ANF including SGMNM.
 Refer to Section 2, Alternatives, for further discussion of spoils disposal.
 Develop direction and policy (southern California, national forest, or place-wide as appropriate) for protecting, collecting, curating, and distributing paleontological resources.
 Not Applicable.
 The Build Alternatives have the potential to destroy or alter paleontological resources during tunneling and excavation activities, of which there would be no feasible mitigation.
 However, it would not interfere with the USFS's abilities to develop policy for protecting, collecting, curating, and distributing paleontological resources.
 Refer to Section 3.9, Geology, Soils, Seismicity, and Paleontological Resources, for an evaluation of impacts to paleontological resources associated with the Build Alternatives.
 WAT 2 - Water Management: Manage groundwater and surface water to maintain or improve water er quantity and quality in ways that minimize adverse effects: Assess impacts of proposed groundwater and surface water extraction proposals to assure that developments will not adversely affect aquatic, riparian or upland ecosystems and other uses, resources or rights (e.g., tribal water rights).
 Consistent.
 As discussed in Section 3.7, Biological Resources and Wetlands, and Section 3.8, Hydrology and Water Quality, the Authority evaluated potential hydrogeologic effects associated with construction and operation of the Build Alternatives to assess potential impacts on aquatic, riparian, and upland ecosystems and other uses, resources or rights.
-Tunnel construction under the ANF has the potential to alter hydrogeological conditions, resulting in inflows of groundwater into the tunnel and the subsequent depletion of groundwater aquifers.
-Depletion of groundwater aquifers could affect aquatic, riparian or upland ecosystems and other uses, resources or rights.
-The Authority has incorporated HYD-IAMF#5, Tunnel Boring Machine Design, HYD-IAMF#6, Tunnel Lining Systems, and HYD-IAMF#7, Grouting into the design and construction methods for tunnels under the ANF to avoid or minimize groundwater inflows into and around tunnels during and after construction.
-Although HYD-IAMF#5, HYD-IAMF#6, and HYD-IAMF#7 would reduce the amount of potential groundwater depletion due to tunnel construction, based on the available information and based on prior tunnel construction experience elsewhere, some groundwater flow could result in localized depletion of groundwater that could have temporary indirect effects on the hydrology of groundwater-dependent surface water features, including aquatic, riparian or upland ecosystems.
+Tunnel construction under the ANF has the potential to alter hydrogeological conditions, resulting in inflows of groundwater into the tunnel and the subsequent adverse effects on groundwater aquifers.
+Loss of groundwater could affect aquatic, riparian or upland ecosystems and other uses, resources or rights.
+The Authority has incorporated HYD-IAMF#5, Tunnel Boring Machine Design, HYD-IAMF#6, Tunnel Lining Systems, and HYD-IAMF#7, Grouting into the design and construction methods for tunnels under the ANF to avoid or minimize groundwater inflows into and around tunnels during construction.
+Although HYD-IAMF#5, HYD-IAMF#6, and HYD-IAMF#7 would reduce the amount of potential groundwater loss due to tunnel construction, based on the available information and based on prior tunnel construction experience elsewhere, some groundwater inflow into the tunnels could still occur in during construction.
+This groundwater flow could result in localized loss of groundwater that could have temporary indirect effects on the hydrology of groundwater-dependent surface water features, including aquatic, riparian or upland ecosystems.
 To address this impact, the Authority would prepare and implement a long-term AMMP.
 BIO-MM#93 and HYD-MM#4 set forth this requirement, which